Reddaxi/Obsidian_BloodBanner/Factions/The Party/Alexandros/Alexandros Deguilliere.md

 Lange NPC's

 - Kirsten de Lange
 	- Obviously immensely talented in her field.
 Her skills, knowledge and connections have benefitted us greatly so far - And her taste in cigars is great!
 Honestly, I've never been much of a smoker, but wow!
 I've not felt that relaxed in years.
 Her skills as a conversationalist aren't something to scuff at either.
 Honestly, her company is an impossible ray of sunshine on an otherwise dull, grey, overcast afternoon.
-	- She's also a little cute.
+	- It's been awhile since I met anyone that I could just sit down and *talk* to.
+Not about rebellion or bloodshed or the looming civil war.
+Just...
+Normal, mundane things.
+Being able to 'shoot the shit', dance, play games, win her the hand of the noble Sir.
+Bearsalot has provided a much needed pause.
+I wonder what she'll make of the game Tsar showed me?
+Hmm.
+I'll have to bring that up next I see her, if I can remember the rules.
 - Gabe de Basile
 - Reeve Ruben le Sepent Rouge (Not met)
+	- I just hope we can find a peaceful resolution.
 - LOCKED
 - LOCKED

 Other NPC's

 - Zar Siwa
+	- He shows up suspiciously often.
+They say three times is a pattern - And I'm still not completely sure what his angle is.
+I don't think he intends to harm us, but it's hard to believe he keeps showing up simply because he enjoys our company.
+Even if I must admit he's started growing on me.
 - Elven Caravan Leader
+	- ~~I think I already commented on [[Serra]]?~~ He seemed to care about his people.
 - Elven girl
+	- I'm just happy we could reunite her with her family.
 - LOCKED
 - LOCKED
 - LOCKED